This guide outlines how to use Tor Browser on Microsoft Windows.

 What is Tor?
 Anchor link

 Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and where you are connecting.
-The service also protects you from the Tor network itself.
+The service also protects you from the Tor network itself—you can have good assurance that you’ll remain anonymous to other Tor users.

 For people who might need occasional anonymity and privacy when accessing websites, Tor Browser provides a quick and easy way to use the Tor network.